top of page

 One comes from strength.

-The other is avoidance hidden behind wit.
+The other from fear hidden behind wit.

-Don't allow irony to become habitual.
+Don’t let irony become habitual.

 Your pain.